petermarkley/tollerus/resources/data/grammar_presets/english.md

 * giving [participle, progressive]
 * given [participle, perfect]

-# English Pronoun Conjugations
+# English Pronoun Inflections

 In English, personal pronouns are inflected by not just number, but also case: subjective vs. objective.

-(They also inflect by person and gender, but those inflections don't affect syntax.)
+Some pronouns also encode person and gender ("he"/"she", "I"/"you"), but for many pronouns these features would be inapplicable ("it"/"this"/"that").
+Therefore we'll consider person and gender, when present, to be **lexical instead of morphological,** with "he" vs. "she" being two different words.

 |  | subjective | objective |
 |--|--|--|